 Peter Rawbone-Viljoen (son of Jimmy Rawbone-Viljoen who ran Oak Valley from 1943 until his passing in 1999) was born on Oak Valley in 1950 and grew up on the estate where he had many pleasurable years exploring the Groenlandberg farmlands which subsequently lead to a love for nature and farming.

-The decision to plant the Muscat de Frontignan variety on Huis-In-Bos was made in 2004 during a discussion around a dinner table with the likes of Ross Gower and Anthony Rawbone-Viljoen (of Oak Valley and brother of Peter) present.
-Ross, Anthony and Peter agreed that the climate in the Constantia Valley best suited the Muscat de Frontignan variety, and, in 2005 development started (with the help of viticulturist, Kevin Watt) on removing the 1.5 hectares of Hanepoot vineyards and planting 2.5 hectares of Muscat de Frontignan – expanding the farming land by 1 hectare.
+The decision to plant the Muscat de Frontignan varietal on Huis-In-Bos was made in 2004 during a discussion around a dinner table with the likes of Ross Gower and Anthony Rawbone-Viljoen (of Oak Valley and brother of Peter) present.
+Ross, Anthony and Peter agreed that the Constantia Valley best suited the Muscat de Frontignan varietal, and, in 2005, development started (with the help of viticulturist, Kevin Watt) on removing the 1.5 hectares of Hanepoot vineyards and planting 2.5 hectares of Muscat de Frontignan – expanding the farming land by 1 hectare.

 The maiden harvest of Constantia Nectar took place in February, 2009.
-All of our harvests are hand picked, then taken to cellar where the grapes are hand sorted, pressed, fermented and then matured in older French Oak for 24 months.
+All our harvests are hand picked, then taken to cellar where the grapes are hand sorted, pressed, fermented and then matured in lightly charred, fourth fill French Oak barrels for 24 months.
 Teddy Hall followed up the maiden 2009 vintage with a 2010 vintage.

 Between 2011 – 2015 production was halted to allow time to create distribution channels for what we knew was a premium product, during this time our harvests were sold to neighbouring farms.
-In 2015 the decision was made to continue production, and, for a fresh approach, a new winemaker was appointed based on his “new world” wine making reputation.
+In 2015 the decision was made to continue production, and, for a fresh approach, a new winemaker was appointed based on his passion for sweet wines.
 Our new winemaker has produced 2016, 2017, 2018 & 2019 vintages which are all maturing in bottle and older French Oak barrels in a secret cellar in Botrivier.

 Keep an eye peeled to find out more...